pawcio1357/TheSimpleChatBot/README.txt

 TODO:
 - implement the XML import using a SAX parser currently the whole XML structure is loaded into memory and processed therein, which could be problematic when the knowledge base gets large
-- make it more context aware, so that the chosen path actually depends on the user's previous statement
+- make it more context aware
 - implement punctuation use
 - deploy it on a server so it can be accessible via telnet or ssh